UST-QuAntiL/QuantME-UseCases/2022-closer/README.md

 ![QuantME Transformation Framework](./docs/modeler-after-build.png)

+The QuantME Transformation Framework must be configured with the endpoints of the services for the deployment and the hybrid program generation.
+For this, click on ``Configuration`` in the toolbar, opening the config pop-up:

+TODO

+Please update the different configuration properties using the following values.
+Thereby, $IP has to be replaced with the IP-address of the Docker engine used for the setup described above:

+TODO

 ## Analysis and Rewrite of Quantum Workflows

 Open the example workflow model available [here](./workflow/analysis-and-rewrite-workflow.bpmn) using the QuantME Transformation Framework.